MicrosoftDocs/customer-insights/ci-docs/audience-insights/activate-consent.md

 ## Disable consent checks

-To stop using consent data in audience insights, an admin has to update the system settings accordingly.
+To stop using consent data in Customer Insights, an admin has to update the system settings accordingly.

-1. In audience insights, go to **Admin** > **System**.
+1. In Customer Insights, go to **Admin** > **System**.

 1. Select the **Consent (preview)** tab.